 The arms on your chair should be adjusted either up or down to allow your shoulders to relax and your elbows to comfortably rest at a 90 degree neutral position.
 For an online demonstration of how to adjust your chair, go to www.ecdonline.net.

 There is not one type of mouse that is made to fit everyone.
 As with other ergonomic products, it is best to try before you buy.
 Risk Management & Safety has a Roller Mouse Pro (www.arcergo.com)and a Whale mouse (www.officemaxsolutions.com) available for you to try.
 The position of your mouse is very important.
-Be sure to place your mouse close to your keyboard so you are not extending your arm to reach for your mouse on the work surface.
+Be sure to place.What is the best height adjustment for my monitor?

 If the event appears to present additional liability risk to the University, the requestor will be informed that special event insurance may be required.
 The cost is based upon number of participants, vendors and exposures.